samholstein/diarium-to-dayone/README.md

 # Diarium to Day One Converter

-This Python script converts Diarium JSON exports to Day One JSON format, including support for media files.
+This Python script converts Diarium JSON exports to Day One JSON format with proper timezone handling.

 ## Features

 - ✅ Converts Diarium JSON entries to Day One format
-- ✅ Preserves entry dates and times
+- ✅ Preserves entry dates and times with correct timezone conversion (EDT to UTC)
 - ✅ Converts HTML content to Day One rich text format
 - ✅ Handles location data
 - ✅ Processes weather data (sunrise/sunset, moon phases)
-- ✅ Supports media file attachments
-- ✅ Creates a Day One JSON file
 - ✅ Maintains tags and metadata
+- ✅ Creates a Day One JSON file ready for import

 ## Requirements